 a Passion for making real change

 Katelyn is our Executive Administrative Assistant and Grant Manager.
 She works remotely, from St.Louis, giving her a greater insight, into the global issue that Human Trafficking really is.
-She gradated with her Bachelors in Business Administration in 2018 from Savannah State University.
-She has a passion for helping those in need by using her new found skills to obtain funding through grants for our program.
+She graduated with her Bachelor's in Business Administration in 2018 from Savannah State University.
+She has a passion for helping those in need by using her newfound skills to obtain funding through grants for our program.
 To contact Katelyn, please email email@example.com.

 Cheri Stabile is married and has 3 very active children.
 She is a licensed Cosmetology and has had a successful career as a National Marketing Director with a nutrition company.
-Recently this Native California girl moved her family to Texas to pursue her passion with working with Trafficking Survivors.
+Recently this Native California girl moved her family to Texas to pursue her passion for working with Trafficking Survivors.
 Cheri now gets to partner with TVF encouraging volunteers and making a difference.
 Cheri also oversees our Program Operations and works closely with survivors in our safe house.
 To contact Cheri, please email firstname.lastname@example.org.

 Misty is a native Texan and a seasoned leader with more than two working decades as a pioneer, mentor and curator of community and humanitarian projects.
-She poses a diverse background working with disenfranchised populations which gives her a unique perspective to both the operational and organizational growth of TVF.
+She poses a diverse background working with disenfranchised populations which gives her a unique perspective on both the operational and organizational growth of TVF.
 Misty manages daily operations in the home and acts as a liaison to key contacts.
 The mother of 8, she and her husband have adopted 6 of their children both internationally and domestically.
 Misty is passionate about seeing women and children healed and restored.
 To contact Misty, please email email@example.com.